turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

 However, these network requests can be expensive and slow down our tests.
 To keep our tests fast and reliable, we want to avoid making actual network calls during testing.
 Instead, we'll use a technique called 'stubbing' to simulate these requests with mock data.

 Stubbing allows us to control network requests and the data our tests work with.
 This approach helps ensure our tests are fast, reliable, and isolated from external dependencies like network requests.
 By using mock data, we can test various scenarios without relying on the actual server responses.
 If you look at the Cypress UI, you see that before adding intercept, the UI for the fetch is showing a filled circle, which means that the request is being made to the server and the data is being displayed on the page.
-To avoid that, we can add a `cy.intercept` to the test.
-Here our intercept is simulating the response from our GET request to the server, using a fixture file that we created in the fixture folder.
+To avoid making actual network calls, we can use `cy.intercept` to simulate the server response, using a fixture file that contains mock data.
 ```js
 // dashboard_spec.cy.js
 describe('dashboard', () => {